The West and the ISIS: Repercussions on Shia Iran

 Irrespective of the reliability or unreliability of Western involvement, support to groups like ISIS cannot be repudiated.
 In fact, it is as a result of foreign support that today ISIS is considered one of the leading Sunni militancy in the Middle East.
 A source claims, "ISIS has assets worth $2 billion which makes it the richest jihadi group in the world ( International Business Times, June 11, 2014).

 The issue of "Western support to ISIS" is emphasized mainly by the Iranian Islamic state.
 However, the question of the militants' "independence" is highlighted by some elements associated with Western governments or some Sunni states in the Gulf.
-Nevertheless one cannot draw a clear-cut distinction between what is referred above, because on this, there is divergence of opinion.
+Nevertheless one cannot draw a clear-cut distinction between what is referred to above, because, on this, there is a divergence of opinion.

 From this, however, it might be presumed that highlighting the issue of "spontaneity of ISIS" and diluting the question of "Western elements" in supporting this Jihadi group sounds like a "deliberate tactic", adopted by "vested interests" to project ISIS as a "spontaneous movement" rather than a movement dependent on regional or western factors.
 Probably the intention of such "tactic" is to convey to the peoples and states of the world that no Western agency has hands in the ongoing Sunni militancy in Iraq.
 Why?

-Whether such tactic on the part of the vested-interests can work out or not is another issue, which is beyond the purview of the present article.
+Whether such a tactic on the part of the vested interests can work out or not is another issue, which is beyond the purview of the present article.
 In this text, however, this much is sufficient to note that one of the main [future] targets of such politico-religious militancy like ISIS in Iraq can be the Shia state in Iran.
-So, any active role of Sunni militancy in the neighborhood can have repercussions on Shia in Iran.
+So, any active role of Sunni militancy in the neighbourhood can have repercussions on Shia in Iran.
 Some of these repercussions are discussed in the following manner.

 Decentralizing Iran's Influence